Key takeaways

 Public Wi-Fi

 Public Wi-Fi is a bit less convenient than a mobile or portable hotspot, but still a solid option if you need a reliable internet connection for a busy work day.
-Coffee shops, Cafés and Co-Work spaces all have strong public internet access that is open for public use.
+Coffee shops, cafés and coworking spaces all have strong public internet access.

 How does this affect you?

 The bottom line is that providers choose where to run lines for internet access based on population density.
-If you love to live on the outskirts, you can and will be responsible for the cost to get on the grid.
-For some, this investment is feasible and worth it, like this farmer who threw down $42,000 to get fiber-optic installed at his home.
-And in the long run, that setup was a steal compared to the over $300,000 quote from the local DSL provider.
-The quality of a fiber-optic connection far outweighs other forms of broadband, and its longevity and return on investment will stretch far into the future.
+If you love to live on the outskirts, you can and will be responsible for the cost of getting on the grid.
+For some, this investment is worth it, like this farmer who threw down $42,000 to get fiber internet installed at his home.
+The quality of a fiber connection far outweighs other forms of broadband, and its longevity and return on investment will stretch far into the future.

 Setting up smart home devices